Patt92/Workin2Gether/README.txt

 OC6,7 Version development finished.
-Further features will be for OC8 only (Except some want them) This build was tested with OC8.1 master of 11.08.2015
+Further features will be for OC8 only (Except some want them) This build was tested with OC8.2.2

 --------------------------------------------------------------